mvolkmann/blog/src/nushell.md

 ## Aliases

-To create an alias for a command, enter `alias {name} = {value}`
+To create an alias for a command, enter `alias {name} = {value}`.
+For example, `alias cls = clear`.

-To make aliases be available in each new Nushell session, add them to the `startup` list in the config file as show in the "Configuration" section.
+To make aliases available in each new Nushell session, add them to the `startup` list in the config file as shown in the "Configuration" section.

 ## VS Code